What is essential for Trustworthy Software?

 Why Nexor supports the introduction of Trustworthy Software Essentials

 At Nexor, we welcome the launch of the baseline set of controls defined in Trustworthy Software Essentials to help those software vendors at the beginning of their journey to encompass security into their products.
-As well as vendors, it is important for the end users and other stakeholders in the cyber security sector to be aware of the schemes now in place in order to make informed choices.
+As well as vendors, it is important for the end users and other stakeholders in the

 The software development market is still immature in terms of its professionalism.
 There is a lack of defined standards for organisations to use to determine the trustworthiness of their solutions.
 This creates an environment where quality, in terms of the 5 facets of Trustworthiness (Security, Safety, Resilience, Availability and Reliability), is often neglected or poorly understood by the industry.

 We need to raise the bar, and a very clear parallel can be seen in the UK Government’s Cyber Essentials scheme, which defines 5 basic controls that any organisation should deploy to help protect itself from cyber attack.
-The Cyber Essentials scheme has been widely adopted in the UK, and is helping organisations start to understand what they need to do to protect their businesses.
+The Cyber Essentials scheme has been widely adopted in the

 The aim of the Trustworthy Software Essentials standard is to do the same for software providers – it’s better to be doing the basics than nothing at all!